1app.energy Blog

 How to read your inverter data to spot energy waste

-Your inverter app shows you numbers.
-But which numbers actually tell you whether your system is working efficiently?
-Here is what to look for — and what the common warning signs mean.
+Your inverter app shows a lot of numbers.
+Which ones actually tell you the system is working efficiently?
+Here is what to look for and the warning signs.

 Every home battery system comes with an app.
 Most homeowners open it occasionally to check that the solar is generating or that the battery is not empty.
-Few know which numbers to watch to spot whether the system is actually performing efficiently — or quietly losing money.
+Few know which numbers to watch to spot whether the system is actually performing efficiently — or quietly using energy in the wrong order.

 Here is a practical guide to reading your inverter data, focused on the numbers that matter most for battery homes on smart tariffs.